Tom Banjanin

 Tom Banjanin (born February 22, 1942) is an American politician.
 He served as a Republican member for the 3rd district of the Florida House of Representatives.

 Life and career

 Banjanin was born in St. Louis, Missouri.
-He attended Washington University and George Washington University.
+He attended Washington University in St. Louis and George Washington University.

-In 1986, Banjanin was elected to represent the 3rd district of the Florida House of Representatives, succeeding Grover C. Robinson III.
+In 1986, Banjanin was elected to represent the 3rd district of the Florida House of Representatives, succeeding Grover Robinson III.
 He served until 1992, when he was succeeded by Buzz Ritchie.